Most allergic reactions occur within seconds or minutes within the start of the transfusion but occasionally may take several hours to develop.

 Hypersensitivity to allergens or plasma proteins in the transfused unit.

-It is rarely due to donor medication.
+It is rarely due to donor medication or even antibodies from an allergic donor.

 Generally no investigations are required.